NethServer/docs/administrator-manual/en/phpVirtualBox.rst

 internal
 --------

-The default credential is :
+The default credentials are :

 * ``username``: ``admin``
 * ``password``: ``admin``

-Once logged in the first time, you should change the default password in the menu File -> Change Password.
+Once logged in the first time, you should change the default password in the menu :menuselection:`File -> Change Password`.

-In the phpvirtualbox user menu, you can create users, and set their permissions (only for the internal method)
+In the phpvirtualbox user menu, you can create users, and set their permissions (only for the internal authentication method).

 LDAP (openldap)
 ---------------